Leandr0Ms/Devops_Project/README.md

 4. **CI/CD Pipeline**
    - Configured GitHub Actions workflow
-   - Set up automated deployment on push to main branch
+   - Set up automated deployment on push to main and staging branches
    - Implemented SSH-based deployment to EC2

+5. **Monitoring Infrastructure**
+   - Deployed Zabbix server for environment monitoring
+   - Configured Grafana for visualization and dashboards
+   - Integrated cAdvisor for container metrics

+### Git Branching Strategy

+The project uses a three-branch workflow:

+- **`development`**: Active development branch for new features
+- **`staging`**: Testing and pre-production environment
+- **`main`**: Production-ready code

+**Workflow:**
+1. Develop features in `development` branch
+2. Merge to `staging` for testing
+3. Deploy `staging` to AWS for validation
+4. Merge to `main` for production deployment
+5. Both `staging` and `main` trigger automatic deployments via GitHub Actions

 ### Deployment Process

 #### Automated Deployment (CI/CD)
 The project uses GitHub Actions for continuous deployment:

-1. Push code to the `main` branch on GitHub
+1. Push code to the `main` or `staging` branch on GitHub
 2. GitHub Actions workflow automatically triggers
 3. Connects to EC2 instance via SSH
 4. Pulls latest code from repository